 In case your curious, and also to feed the Google beast to help distant cousins find this post, here are the new surnames I have found: Zalewski, Muszkowski, Sobotka, Urlicki, Walecki, Hincowna, Eykowna, and Olszewski.
 Now, both Hincowna and Eykowna are using their feminine modifiers, so I’m not sure what the standardized surname should be on those.
 The -owna suffix is new to me, so I’m not sure how to convert it.
 I may ask in that Facebook group.

 I’m continuing to track as much information as I can, and obviously, you’ll be some of the first to know.
 Thanks for reading all of this.
+Here is a link to Frank’s WikiTree profile where you can browse most of this new information at your own pace.

 For whatever reason in the last few weeks, I’ve dove straight into everything related to WikiTree.
 Once I started looking at all of the things that were possible with a huge, helpful, friendly community of users and a system that allows a lot of interconnectedness, I was able to find the power in the site.
 I’ve always used the site, but I picked up a bunch more responsibility with it recently.